koorosh/petiton/_posts/2022-03-16-expel-russia-fatf.md

 2. **The FATF Plenary**: to immediately **suspend the Russian Federation’s membership** at FATF, and if Russia’s war of aggression against Ukraine continues, to **proceed with the expulsion of the Russian Federation from the FATF membership** as guided by para 20 (e) of the FATF Mandate.

-3. **The FATF President**: to address the FATF-style regional bodies to terminate Russia’s membership (the Eurasian Group, MONEYVAL) and the observer status (Asia/Pacific group on Money Laundering, Middle East and North Africa Financial Action Task Force).
+3. **The FATF President**: to address the FATF-style regional bodies to terminate Russia’s membership (the Eurasian Group) and the observer status (Asia/Pacific group on Money Laundering, Middle East and North Africa Financial Action Task Force).

-4. **The FATF Plenary**: add the Russian Federation to the list of High-Risk Jurisdictions subject to a Call for Action and to communicate this decision publicly.
+4. **The FATF Plenary**: to add the Russian Federation to the list of High-Risk Jurisdictions subject to a Call for Action and to communicate this decision publicly.

 ### Organizational details